 Have an Emergency Pet Kit

 We’re not just talking about a first aid kit.
 You’ll want to have a bag of all your pet’s supplies ready to go in case you need to evacuate.
 It should include at least a week’s supply of their food, drinking water, bowls, medications, supplements, litter and a litter box, calming aids, and a print-out of their medical records.
 Adjust the contents of your kit based on your pet’s species and needs.
+Learn more about what to include in your dog first aid kit.

 Don’t have an emergency pet evacuation kit ready to grab?
 Put one together right now and make sure everyone in the house knows where it is.